li012589/neuralCT/readme.md

 <div align="center">
 <img align="middle" src="etc/concept-1.png" width="700" alt="logo"/>
-<h2>Neural Canonical Transformation </h2>
 </div>

 PyTorch implement of the paper: Neural Canonical Transformation with Symplectic Flows.

-A sympletic normalizing flow which captures collective modes in the latent space.
-It identifies slow collective variables and performs conceptual compression.
+A symplectic normalizing flow captures slow and nonlinear collective modes in the latent space.
+The model learns dynamical information based on statistical correlations in the phase space.

 ## Usage